Verma314/implementing-scheme/README.md

 # Implementing an interpreter for Scheme in Haskell

 Implementation of Scheme in Haskell.
-Accompanied by motes I made while learning about this, from the book.
+Accompanied by notes I made while learning about this, from the book.

 https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours